 · Seed-head contain large numbers of densely packed stalkless flower spikelet clusters

-· each flower spikelet cluster is surrounded by numerous feathery bristles (12-26 mm long) and one significantly larger bristle (16-40 mm long)
+.
+Numerous feathery bristles surround · each flower spikelet cluster (12-26 mm long) and one significantly larger bristle (16-40 mm long)

-· its mature seed-heads turn straw-coloured or whitish and the seeds are shed with the feathery bristles still surrounding them.
+· its mature seed-heads turn straw-coloured or whitish, and the seeds are shed with the feathery bristles surrounding them.

 If in doubt about identification, contact your local council or post a specimen to your nearest botanic gardens (most botanic gardens have a plant identification service that charges a small fee).